Jane Banta, PATH Registered Instructor, Barn Assistant

 Susan Nemeth, MA, LPC, LCADC is a Licensed Professional Counselor and a Licensed Clinical Alcohol and Drug Counselor with a Master’s in Counseling from Seton Hall University.
 After attending an Equine Assisted Growth and Learning Association (EAGALA) training and witnessing the power of including equines in the psychotherapy process, she became determined to incorporate equine assisted therapy (EAP) into her practice.
 Because EAP is experiential and solution-focused—clients are given the opportunity to find their own best solutions—this modality fits well with Susan’s belief that clients already possess the tools they need to promote self-healing.
 She is excited to provide this service to individuals and groups at Mane Stream.
 Susan is also EAGALA certified.

 Susan has experience working with clients with various mental health diagnoses including anxiety, depression, bipolar disorder, and addictions to alcohol or drugs and specializes in the treatment of individuals struggling with addiction and dependency.
 Susan has also been a volunteer at Mane Stream for many years.
 In her spare time, Susan enjoys reading, horseback riding, cycling, practicing yoga, and ballroom dancing.

 Stephanie Pieros, MS, CCC-SLP

-Stephanie is is a speech-language pathologist licensed in New Jersey and Pennsylvania.
-Stephanie has completed her American Hippotherapy Association Level I and Level II courses and The AHA Horse Connection course.
-When not working at Mane Stream, Stephanie provides home-based Early Intervention services for children age 0-3, and she works part-time at a rehabilitation hospital.
+Stephanie is a speech-language pathologist licensed in both New Jersey and Pennsylvania.
+Stephanie has completed her American Hippotherapy Association Level I and Level II courses as well as the AHA Horse Connection course.
+When not working at Mane Stream, Stephanie provides home-based Early Intervention services for children age 0-3 and she works part-time at a rehabilitation hospital.

 Stephanie enjoys spending the remainder of her time with her family and her horses, Patchy and Misha.